realkemon/home/pages/tut_part1.md

  </tr>
 </table>

-In the test scenario above you can see that the "portals" divide our map into 4 "(BSP) leaves".
+In the test scenario above you can see that the portals divide our map into 4 (BSP) leaves.
 The map includes a structural wall (in orange) and detail brushes (in red).
-The structural wall is perfectly aligned with one of the "portals" as we can see in the 2D workspace views.
+The structural wall is perfectly aligned with one of the portals as we can see in the 2D workspace views.
 Below we have the same scenario in a simplified grid image (top-down) and in-game shots.
 * The red cubes are our detail brushes.
 * The grey block is our structural wall.
 * The blue lines are our "portals".